AnokyeJ/final-year-project/README.md

 # final-year-project 👨‍🎓
-This is my final year project which I will be creating a news aggregator website 🌐 This will invole creating an artefact 💎
+This is my final year project which I will be creating a news aggregator website 🌐 This will invole creating an artefact 💎 and demonstrating project management skills 💼.